mayuti/vivencius/wp-content/plugins/superb-social-share-and-follow-buttons/readme.txt

 == Plenty of Social Networks ==

-You are probably active on Facebook and Twitter, and some of you may use Pinterest and LinkedIn too.
+You are probably active on Facebook and X (Twitter), and some of you may use Pinterest and LinkedIn too.
 However, neglecting other social networks isn’t always a smart decision.
 You have to be present where your audience is present.

 It’s totally up to you to decide which bookmarking services & social networks are suitable for your business.
 Regardless of your choice, Superb Social Media Share and Follow Buttons lets you engage with your readers on countless social networks.
 YouTube, Instagram, Snapchat, Tumblr, Reddit, Twitch, and Behance are all available with this plugin.